Epidemiology and Biostatistics

 Focus on epidemiology of emerging infectious diseases of public health importance, including factors leading to their development, management of emerging infectious diseases from a public health and laboratory standpoint, including biosafety, and strategies for emergency preparedness from a national and international perspective.
-Course emphasizes the context of emerging infectious diseases and strategic approaches to their containment.
-Prerequisites: PUBH 6003 or MICR 6292 or Instructor permission.
+Emphasis on the context of emerging infectious diseases and strategic approaches to their containment.
+Prerequisites: PUBH 6003 or MICR 6292; or permission of the instructor.

 PUBH 6275.
 Essential Public Health Laboratory Skills.
 2 Credits.

 This course will provide public health students with practical laboratory experience Prerequ: Micr 6239 or Micr 6212 or permission of instructor.

 PUBH 6276.
 Public Health Microbiology.
 3 Credits.

-Gain in-depth understanding of important non-viral pathogens pertinent to PH Microbiology.
-Learn how to isolate & identify pathogens using critical thinking & problem solving skills.
+Gain in-depth understanding of important non-viral pathogens pertinent to public health microbiology.
+Learn how to isolate and identify pathogens using critical thinking and problem solving skills.

 PUBH 6277.
 Public Health Genomics.
 3 Credits.

 PUBH 6278.
 Public Health Virology.
 3 Credits.

-In-depth understanding of viral pathogenesis by focusing on current research, controversial issues and PH relevance.
-Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions & therapeutic strategies.
+In-depth understanding of viral pathogenesis by focusing on current research, controversial issues, and public health relevance.
+Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions and therapeutic strategies.